0

 • When well formulated, are more likely to respect vaginal pH and osmolality

-The authors note that while both product types can reduce symptoms, formulation quality matters more than product category.
+The authors note that while both product types can ease discomfort, formulation quality matters more than product category.
 A poorly formulated moisturizer can be as disruptive as a poorly formulated lubricant.
-One of the key conclusions of the review is that vaginal symptoms in menopause are often treated superficially, without adequate attention to vaginal physiology.
-Women are told to “use a lubricant” without guidance on whether that product supports or damages vaginal tissue.
+One of the key conclusions of the review is that vaginal discomfort in menopause is often addressed superficially, without adequate attention to vaginal physiology.
+Women are told to "use a lubricant" without guidance on whether that product supports or is at odds with vaginal tissue health.